Augmented Reality Navigation: Killer Feature for Your Mapping App

 City navigation.
 The simplest and most obvious case is when a person finds himself in an unfamiliar area and tries to build the route to the final goal.
 Such apps based on AR places maps are meeting the needs of both pedestrians and drivers (a user just needs to clarify in advance the trip format: by car, public transport, on foot, etc.).

 Shopping and entertainment centers and malls.
-The client visiting the shopping and entertainment center can orient himself more easily if he has an AR navigation app which suggests to him what and where is located.
+The client visiting the shopping and entertainment center can orient himself more easily if he has an AR navigation app that suggests to him what and where is located.

 Museums, exhibition halls.
 Today, in order to study the history of the creation of a certain object of art, there is no need to resort to the help of a guide or background material.
 Modern Android and iPhone augmented reality apps are able to determine the user's position and provide the widest overview of information regarding the object to which he directed his smartphone’s camera.